Sontham (2002 film): Production

 Aryan Rajesh shot for this film simultaneously with Hai which released a few months prior to this film.
+The film completed its first schedule in the second half of January 2002.

 Soundtrack

 The music was composed by Devi Sri Prasad and was released on Aditya Music.

+Reception

+A critic from Sify wrote, "On the whole the film could have been marketed more as a comedy film rather than a love story".

 Box office

-The film was a box office success and got special applause for comedy scenes.
+The film was an average grosser at the box office, but its comedy scenes have achieved cult status over the years and it is one of the most frequently used films on Telugu meme pages.